decentology/hyperverse-mono/packages/hyperverse-evm-erc20/docs/transfer.md

 ### transfer

-<p> The `transfer` function takes in the address of the recipient and the value of the token being transferred. </p>
+<p> The `transfer` function takes in the address of the recipient and the number of tokens being transferred. </p>

 ```jsx